 Remember, skills can be taught, but to become truly exceptional, some talent is required.

-Maybe you are thinking that if someone is talented, then he must be special.
+Maybe you think that if someone is talented, he must be unique.

 No, that’s not true.